Clearing Kitchen Countertops

 - If you have a home office, retrain yourself to drop the mail in the office instead of in the kitchen.

-- If you don’t have a home office, create a mini office in your kitchen by creating a countertop filing system.
-Just label some hanging file folders with action verbs or family members names and you’re all set.
+- If you don’t have a home office, create a mini office in your kitchen by creating a countertop filing system or mail catching area.

 - Do your best to sort through your mail each day.
 If that’s not realistic for your daily routine, put it in a decorative container, such as a basket, as a holding spot until you’re ready to tackle it.